jonathanbossenger/block-theme-course/module-01/04-Exporting-theme-files.md

 3. Overwrite your current block theme with the changes made in the editor.
 4. Create a new "empty" block theme, ready for you to start editing.

+If you prefer to keep a record of all the changes to your theme using revision control, like Git or SVN, the Create Block Theme and the Overwrite option is extremely valuable.
+You can make small changes to your theme in the Editor, Overwrite the changes to the theme files, and then commit those changes to your revision control system.